yoostrap/slideshows/readme.txt

 == Description ==
 **Hizzle Slideshows is a lightweight slideshow plugin for WordPress.**

-This plugin allows you to effortlessly add slideshows into your posts or pages, taking your content presentation to new heights.
+This plugin allows you to effortlessly add slideshows to your posts or pages, taking your content presentation to new heights.

 To create a slideshow:-